 In addition to providing practical information for voters, ballot.fyi is my way of pushing how journalism can be more approachable and trustworthy.

-With a grant from the Knight Foundation I teamed up with Yvonne Leow to a new local media company, By The Bay.
+With a grant from the Knight Foundation I teamed up with Yvonne Leow to start a new local media company, By The Bay.
 We covered the primary and general elections in 2018 for San Jose, San Francisco, and California.

 ballot.fyi (2018 general)